pulp-platform/snitch_cluster/docs/tutorial/streamer_design.md

 # Streamer Microarchitecture

 The figure below shows a more detailed architecture of the streamer.
 The **(1) streamer** sits between the TCDM interconnect and the accelerator as a flexible and efficient data movement unit.
 There is also a **(2) streamer wrapper** to re-wire the Chisel-generated signals.
-More details of the wrappers are in [Connect The Shell](./connect_shell.md) section.
+More details of the wrappers are in [Building the Architecture](./build_system.md) section.

 ![image](https://github.com/KULeuven-MICAS/snitch_cluster/assets/26665295/e26af3c9-43f8-4de5-b07e-02dbacecc9fd)